Covid-19 patient leak: Hamish Walker sent private patient details after being labelled racist

 "Ms Boag and Mr Walker were each responsible for the unauthorised disclosure of this sensitive information.
 Their motivations were political.
 Their actions were not justified or reasonable.
 Each acknowledged their error publicly and cooperated with this inquiry."

 The inquiry found the "leak was committed by motivated individuals knowing they had no entitlement to disclose the information they did.
-It is doubtful whether any policy (or, potentially, security system) could have completely prevented that.
+It is doubtful whether any policy (or, potentially, security system) could have completely prevented that".

 The investigation, headed by former solicitor general Michael Heron, QC, was tasked with getting to the bottom of the leak and investigate whether patient data could have been kept more secure.